 New Orleans is steeped in colorful and creepy history, so you know there’s plenty of spooky places to explore and haunted tales to uncover in the city around Halloween.
-But for thrill seekers and horror fans, only a proper haunted attractions will do.
+But for thrill seekers and horror fans, only proper haunted attractions will do.
 All across the city you’ll find everything from haunted houses to family-friendly experiences to wonderfully spooky decor.
-Grab your friends or brave it alone – just don’t miss out on these haunted attractions this Halloween in New Orleans.
+Grab your friends or brave it alone – just don’t miss out on these haunted attractions in New Orleans this Halloween.

 Scout Island Scream Park

 With a seemingly endless amount of haunted attractions, Scout Island Scream Park is the ultimate Halloween festival.
 Spread across 50 acres within New Orleans City Park and created by the same folks behind the Mortuary, Scout Island Scream Park is the can’t-miss scary experience of the season.
 You can expect carnival rides, multiple fright zones, a scare-free kids zone, hay rides, a pumpkin patch, and more.
 As night descends on Scout Island Scream Park, the creatures of the night emerge, so make sure to bring your little ones early in the evening.

 Location: New Orleans City Park, 1034 Harrison Ave., New Orleans, LA 70122

 Price: Tickets to enter are $20; Tickets that include access to fright zones start at $49

 Dates: September 27-29, October 4-6, 11-13, 18-20, 25-27, 29-31; November 1-2; Check website for hours

 New Orleans Nightmare, the newest and largest haunted house in New Orleans is back.
 World-class makeup and special effects will make you feel like you’re the star of your own horror film.
 New attractions inside the haunt this year include “Complete Darkness” where guests will be submerged in total darkness and have to rely on their five senses to escape.